Supporting UK mature students applying for undergraduate study at Cambridge

 - The chance to attend departmental visits as part of the University’s Undergraduate Open Day

-Accommodation and food are provided by the colleges and free for participants.
-Support for travel costs is available for those who meet certain criteria.
+Accommodation and food were provided by the colleges and free for participants.

 The residential programme is an opportunity to see if Cambridge is the right place for you and offers a bespoke way for you to engage with the University as a mature student applicant.